ezl/tapwater-old/wp-content/plugins/wpsso-schema-json-ld/README.md

 <h3>WPSSO JSON Premium Features</h3>

 <p>The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
 If your site requires additional customizable Schema properties for products, events, places / locations, recipes, etc., then you may want the Premium version for those additional features.</p>

+<p><strong>Note that values for Schema type and sub-type properties are created automatically based on different option values, WordPress object properties, WordPress object metadata, 3rd party plugin data, and service API data.
+The WPSSO JSON Premium add-on offers <em>human-friendly</em> customizable options, and option values may be used for one or several different properties.</strong></p>

 <ul>
 <li><p>Includes additional customizable option values in the Document SSO metabox:</p>